opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 For any cloud project containing shared datasets, QFieldCloud’s web interface will indicate those missing on the cloud (i.e., referenced by any project but have not yet been uploaded into the **`shared_datasets`** project) using a red color.

-This can be fixed by synchronizing the project again from QGIS with QFieldSync, ensuring the "Upload missing localized dataset(s)" option is checked (as described in step [Synchronize with QFieldSync](#synchronize-with-qfieldsync)).
+This can be fixed by synchronizing the project again from QGIS with QFieldSync, ensuring the "Upload missing localized dataset(s)" option is checked [Synchronization with QFieldSync](#synchronization-with-qfieldsync)).
-Alternatively, if you have the necessary permissions, you can manage the **`shared_datasets`** project directly (see section [Synchronizing directly the shared_datasets project](#5-synchronizing-directly-the-localized_datasets-project)).
+Alternatively, if you have the necessary permissions, you can manage the **`shared_datasets`** project directly (see section [Synchronizing directly the shared_datasets project](#direct-synchronization-in-the-shared_datasets-project)).

 Similarly, if you prepare a new QGIS project to use shared files that are *already present* in your QFieldCloud **`shared_datasets`** project, QFieldSync will recognize this.
 The "Upload missing localized dataset(s)" checkbox should not appear.
 If it does, QFieldSync will not re-upload datasets that already exist and are up-to-date in the **`shared_datasets`** project.